Wang Zhaojun

-Wang Qiang (Wang Ch'iang; 王牆, also 王檣 and 王嬙), commonly known by her courtesy name Wang Zhaojun (王昭君 (Wang Chao-chun)) was known as one of the Four Beauties of ancient China.
-Born in Baoping Village, Zigui County (in current Hubei Province) in the Western Han dynasty (206 BC–8 AD), she was sent by Emperor Yuan to marry Chanyu Huhanye of the Xiongnu Empire in order to establish friendly relations with the Han dynasty through marriage.
+Wang Qiang (c.
+51–15 BCE), courtesy name Wang Zhaojun, was one of the Four Beauties of ancient China.
+Born in Baoping Village, Zigui County (modern-day Hubei Province) in the Western Han dynasty, she was sent by Emperor Yuan to marry Chanyu Huhanye of the Xiongnu Empire in order to establish friendly relations with the Han dynasty through marriage.

 In the most prevalent version of the "Four Beauties" legend, it is said that Wang Zhaojun left her hometown on horseback on a bright autumn morning and began a journey northward.
 Along the way, the horse neighed, making Zhaojun extremely sad and unable to control her emotions.
-As she sat on the saddle, she began to play sorrowful melodies on a pipa (a round-bodied lute that was later called ruanxian).
+As she sat on the saddle, she began to play sorrowful melodies on a pipa (a Chinese lute).
 A flock of geese flying southward heard the music, and saw the beautiful young woman riding the horse; they immediately forgot to flap their wings, and fell to the ground.
-From then on, Zhaojun acquired the nickname "fells geese" or "drops birds."
+From then on, Zhaojun acquired the nickname "fells geese" or "drops birds".